Pages

 3. Keep it as simple as possible

 As previously explained, recruiters typically spend only a few seconds scanning your CV.
-Therefore, if you work in a profession that doesn't emphasize creativity, like graphic design, a straightforward and formal-looking CV may be the best choice.
+Therefore, if you work in a profession that doesn't emphasise creativity, like graphic design, a straightforward and formal-looking CV may be the best choice.Β For the creative roles, showing off some of your skills in the CV could pay off.

 Indeed, using flashy colours, an unorthodox layout or unusual phrasing could backfire and cause your CV to be rejected by the Applicant Tracking System (for those of you who are not familiar with ATS: this is a robot that scans your CV when you apply via online portals).